 Vertically integrated gem miner and cutter Columbia Gem House, Inc. now offer consumers the option of Fair Trade Gems, thanks to the first fair trade and quality assurance program in the jewelry industry.

 Fair Trade Gems are closely tracked from mine to market to ensure that every gem has been handled according to strict protocols.
 The protocols include environmental protection, fair labor practices at the cutting and jewelry factories, and a tight chain of custody that eliminates the possibility of treated gems or synthetics being introduced into the supply chain.
 The program also includes promotion of cultural diversity, and public education and accountability.

 "In addition to supporting employees and taking care of the environment, protecting the quality and integrity of the product is very important," explains Columbia Gem House President Eric Braunwart.
 "It extends the protection of the Fair Trade Gems program to consumers, who deserve to know exactly what they are buying."This is what romancing the stone really means: making sure that people and the earth are treated with respect

 All Fair Trade Gems are sold with complete enhancement disclosure: many will also be sold as untreated, since the chain of custody required by the program also confirms they have not been treated.

-Columbia Gem House and Trigem Designs have been able to develop the strict protocols of the Fair Trade Gems program because the company's extensive contracts with mine operators and its large cutting operation account for 90 percent of its gem production.
+Columbia Gem House has been able to develop the strict protocols of the Fair Trade Gems program because the company's extensive contracts with mine operators and its large cutting operation account for 90 percent of its gem production.
 The mines agreed to support the company's efforts to formalize procedures that were already in place to safeguard workers, the environment, and the integrity of the gems they produce.